- Best Time to Go to Moalboal

 Located at the coastline of Moalboal, it boasts of a private beach area, an outdoor lagoon-style swimming pool, a games room, and a bay view Restaurant.
 Air-conditioned rooms come with a terrace and en suite bathrooms.

 This town is a beach haven and an underwater paradise so most of the things to do in Moalboal involve some sand, sun, and a lot of water action.
 From diving to snorkeling to chasing waterfalls, Moalboal packs a lot of adventure despite its size.
+For a convenient experience, you can book Cebu diving packages for your vacation.

 Undeniably the main reason why people flock to Moalboal and what gave the place its stamp in the travel world: the world-famous sardine run.